LucasPitol/waste/API/README.md

 - **Login:**
   - Email/password checked against Supabase, bcrypt for password
 - **Wallets:**
-  - Users can create, join, or leave wallets; only wallet owners can add/remove members
+  - Users can create wallets; only wallet owners can add/remove members
+  - Leave wallet functionality will be implemented later
 - **Transactions:**
   - Users can add/view transactions in wallets they own or are members of
   - Transactions are saved with a business date (`transaction_date`)